-- 3.4 The review of the Council's governance arrangements has identified areas for improvement and these are set out in the action plan contained within the AGS at Appendix 1. - 3.5 An update on the progress in actioning the issues from the 2017-18 AGS is attached at Appendix 2.
-In summary, of the 8 items: - 5 items have been completed or are on target to be completed; - · work is in progress on 2 of the items; and - work on the remaining 1 item has been deferred until 2019-2020.
+- 3.4 The review of the Council's governance arrangements has identified areas for improvement and these are set out in the action plan contained within the AGS at Appendix 1. - 3.5 An update on the progress in actioning the issues from the 2018-19 AGS is attached at Appendix 2.
+In summary, of the 9 items: - 5 items have been completed or are on target to be completed; - work is in progress on 3 of the items; and - work on the remaining 1 item has not progressed.